humanmade/altis-workflow/docs/default-workflows.md

 ## Configuring default workflows

-You can disable the default workflows using the following configuration options:
+You can disable the default workflows using any of the following configuration options:

 ```json
 {